What Affects Car Insurance Rates? 15+ Factors That Determine Your Premium

 • Urban drivers can pay up to 50% more than rural drivers in the same state

 Can you control it?
 Somewhat — you can't easily move for insurance savings, but if you do relocate, check how it affects your rate.
-Learn how your ZIP code affects your premium to understand the full picture, or compare car insurance rates by state to see where your state ranks.
+Learn how your ZIP code affects your premium to understand the full picture, or review our guide on car insurance rates and 2026 trends to see where your state ranks.

 Vehicle Make, Model & Year